-The facility has been granted an environmental permit to operate and at the end of the NRRC contract year 9, has recieved planning permission.
+The facility has been granted an Environmental Permit to operate and has planning permission.

-5.2.1.3 Encouraging research into the recyclables market
+5.2.2 Encouraging research into the recyclables market

 Hills continually reviews options for recycling our waste including the recycling of fines that currently go to landfill.
-Fines from the facility currently attract the standard rate of landfill tax due to their organic content.
-This implies they have a calorific value which could be used within RDF.
+Fines from the facility currently attract the standard rate of landfill tax due to their organic content and heat content.
+No other alternative has been found to date.

-5.2.1.4 Establishing markets for RDF
+5.2.3 Establishing markets for RDF

-Hills is looking to develop relationships with brokers to establish a number of potential off-takers of RDF.
-RDF is currently being exported to continental Europe for energy recovery.
-As stated in section 5.2.1.2 Hills is assessing the viability of building a renewable energy plant at Westbury thereby establishing a local market for RDF produced at Northacre RRC.
+Hills looks to develop relationships with brokers, EfW facilities, and other businesses to establish a number of potential off-takers of RDF.
+RDF is currently being exported to continental Europe for energy recovery, and to a processing facility in the UK, producing a pelletised fuel for use in cement kilns.
+As stated in section 5.2.1, NRE is looking to build a renewable energy plant at Westbury, thereby establishing a local market for RDF produced at Northacre RRC.